nginxinc/nginxaas-for-azure-snippets/snippets/arm-templates/deployments/with-userassigned-identity/README.md

 ---
-description: Create or update an NGINX for Azure deployment in a resource group associated with a public IP address.
+description: Create or update an NGINXaaS for Azure deployment in a resource group associated with a public IP address.
 languages:
 - json
 - bicep
 ---

-# Create an NGINX for Azure deployment with User Assigned Managed Identity
+# Create an NGINXaaS for Azure deployment with User Assigned Managed Identity

 ### Usage
 ```